rhacp/ANGHEL_ANDREI_MIRCEA_ActivityOOPID2024/README.md

 - use custom object as property of another;
 - practice with pointers, ampersant and pass-by-reference;
 - practice with const keyword;
+- practice with abstractization through the use of header files;

 ---